 - Basic wound care

-The Practice Manager is involved in managing all of the business aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment and information technology.
+The Practice Manager is involved in managing all of the business and operational aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment and information technology.
 The Practice Manager supports the GPs and other medical professionals with delivering patient services and also helps to develop extended services to enhance patient care.
-Comments and Complaints are dealt with by the Practice Manager – here is a form to download for completion and submission.

 Miss Sarah Buckley (f)